capistrano/capistrano/docs/documentation/getting-started/preparing-your-application/index.markdown

 server 'example.com', roles: [:web], port: 1234
 ```

-<p class="alert-box radius"> You can define a server or role using both syntaxes and the
+<p class="alert-box"> You can define a server or role using both syntaxes and the
 properties will be merged.
 See the Properties Documentation for details
 </p>